How to Create Reports with Power BI Service

 1. Import Data

-The first step in creating Power BI reports is getting your data.
-There are a number of ways to import data from within your organization, such as file directories and databases.
+Start by getting your data into Power BI.
+You can import data from within your organization, such as file directories and databases.

 You can also copy and paste data from an existing dataset.
-Select a dataset by choosing Samples and import a pre-configured dataset.
+Go to the Samples section and choose a pre-configured dataset.
 The data is imported as-is with no editing options.

 Power BI Service Get Data All